WestPeakResearch/WestPeakWebsite/src/content/Team/Joshua-Grewal/index.md

 ---

 Joshua is a first-year student at the Sauder School of Business.
-He is passionate about finance and joined Westpeak to further his understanding of Capital Markets and build long-lasting relationships.
+He is passionate about finance and joined WestPeak to further his understanding of the capital markets and build long-lasting relationships.

-Outside of Westpeak, Joshua loves to play sports, spend time with friends and family and cheer for his favourite Formula 1 team!
+Outside of WestPeak, Joshua loves to play sports, spend time with friends and family and cheer for his favourite Formula 1 team!